 The Committee member appointed outside the entity shall be subject to his/her consent.

 The entity shall not select a Committee member in any of the following circumstances：

 3. selecting a member for interests of a specific supplier.

-4. selecting a member not having relevant professional knowledge of
+4. selecting a member not having relevant professional knowledge of the procurement.

 5. selecting a member who has integrity problems.

 6. other circumstances as prescribed by the responsible entity.